gqgunhed/nginx-cases/egroupware/README.md

 ##Modify nginx.conf

-Add nginx.conf.add into your /usr/local/etc/nginx/nginx.conf with your favorite editor.
+Add nginx.egroupware.conf into your /usr/local/etc/nginx/nginx.conf with your favorite editor or just include it.
 It goes directly into one "server" block.

+    http {
+        server {
+            listen 80;
+            server_name localhost;
+            include nginx.egroupware.conf;
+        }
+    }

 ##Start the services